Business income tax: Depreciation

 You can elect not to depreciate an asset.

-The depreciation rates for various assets are set by Inland Revenue, and are based on the cost and useful life of the asset being depreciated.
+We set the depreciation rates for various assets based on the cost and useful life of the asset being depreciated.
 The general depreciation rates both diminishing value and straight line apply as follows:

 The amount of depreciation is worked out on the adjusted tax value of the asset.
 This value is the original cost less any depreciation already claimed in previous years.
 If you are registered for GST the original cost price should not include GST you have already claimed in your GST return.